 Mr. Baris counsels independent directors on governance issues.
 He also advises mutual funds and investment advisers on mergers and acquisitions, reorganizations, compliance, exemptive applications and innovative regulatory issues.
 He has advised fund administrators and custodians on a wide range of contractual and operational issues.

-Mr. Baris was recently recognized as an elite “Leading Lawyer” by the Legal 500 US 2014 guide to outstanding lawyers nationwide and has twice been nominated, in 2012 and 2010, for “Independent Fund Counsel of the Year” by Fund Directions (Institutional Investor).
-He is listed in Best Lawyers in America 2008-2014 for his work in corporate law, mutual funds law and financial services regulation law, as well as in Chambers USA 2009-2014, Legal 500 US 2009-2014, New York Super Lawyers (Securities and Corporate Finance) 2006-2013 and Super Lawyers Business Edition 2011.
+Mr. Baris is ranked in “Band 2” in the National Investment Funds – Registered Funds category of the Chambers USA 2016 guide.
+He has also been recognized as a “Leading Lawyer” by the Legal 500 US 2016 guide to outstanding lawyers nationwide and has twice been nominated, in 2012 and 2010, for “Independent Fund Counsel of the Year” by Fund Directions (Institutional Investor).
+He is listed in Best Lawyers in America (2008–2016) for his work in corporate law, mutual funds law and financial services regulation law, as well as in Chambers USA 2009–2016, Legal 500 US 2009–2016, New York Super Lawyers (Securities and Corporate Finance) 2006–2016 and Super Lawyers Business Edition 2011.
 Mr. Baris was nominated for the “Fund Titan” Award (Outside Counsel Category) by Ignites.com in 2008.
+JD Supra recognized Mr. Baris as a top author in its annual Readers’ Choice Awards (2016).
+Chambers USA 2016 notes that Mr. Baris “receives extensive praise from clients who appreciate his ‘significant knowledge of this practice area, significant experience, and terrific responsiveness.’"

-Mr. Baris serves as vice chair of the Committee on Federal Regulation of Securities of the American Bar Association’s Business Law Section.
-Previously, he served as chair of the Subcommittee on Investment Companies and Investment Advisers from 2003-2009, and vice chair from 1999-2003 and 2009-2012.
-He also serves as a member of the Board of Advisors of The Review of Securities & Commodities Regulation and as chair of the Task Force on Investment Company Use of Derivatives and Leverage of the Committee on Federal Regulation of Securities.
+Mr. Baris has served as vice chair of the Committee on Federal Regulation of Securities of the American Bar Association’s Business Law Section from 2012-2015.
+He also served as chair of the Subcommittee on Investment Companies and Investment Advisers from 2003–2009, and vice chair from 1999–2003 and 2009–2012.
+He currently serves as chair of the Task Force on Investment Company Use of Derivatives and Leverage of the ABA’s Committee on Federal Regulation of Securities, and as a member of the Board of Advisors of The Review of Securities & Commodities Regulation and Advisory Board of the Mutual Fund Directors Forum.

 An active speaker and writer on issues concerning investment management and the regulation of financial institutions, Mr. Baris has been published in a variety of trade and general interest publications, including Insights: The Corporate & Securities Law Advisor, The New York Times, The Wall Street Journal, The Washington Post, The Review of Securities & Commodities Regulation, Fund Action, The Review of Banking & Financial Services and USA Today Magazine.